 Member: Bring4th_CarlaLisbeth Location: Anchorage, KY Gender: Female Interests: Serving the Creator and my other-selves, singing, reading for fun (romances, sci-fi and mysteries) collecting recipes, eating out (I love to do that!), hanging with St. Luke's Episcopal Church community of worship and singing in the choir, making the Law of One information more easily available, writing on a the second book of a three-book series on the principles of the Law of One, reading other channeling and spiritually oriented books, learning about bio-dynamic gardening and living, patting our kitties and keeping up with friends.

 In June of 2005 I kept a daily journal on a speaking trip to Britain and decided to keep the daily entries going on my return.
-If you would like to keep up with L/L Research and my activities, this is the place to do that.
-Of course, sometimes these days (May 2012) it is Jim who writes the daily entry, so I should say, OUR activities!
+If you would like to keep up with L/L Research and our activities, this is the place to do that.
+Nowadays it is Jim who writes the daily entry, and Gary writes the blogworthy report (the bulleted list) detailing his and Austin's work at the helm of the L/L ship.
 We wish you blessings, light and love!
 Carla L. Rueckert-McCarty and Jim McCarty.
 To view the Camelot Journal archive, please visit http://www.llresearch.org/journals/journals_camelot_toc.aspx.

 Published by Bring4th_Carla on May 8, 2012 7:18am.
 Category: General